-Services that are covered for you What you must pay when you get these services other nervous system evaluations or tests. \$0 for other Medicare-covered diagnostic services including fundus photography, photodynamic therapy, binocular microscopy and nasal, facial nerve, laryngeal, and vestibular (inner ear) function studies.
-Outpatient hospital observation \$385 for each Medicare-covered Requires prior authorization (approval in advance) to be covered.
+Services that are covered for you What you must pay when you get these services \$50 for each Medicare-covered echocardiography and other diagnostic non-invasive cardiovascular services, non-invasive vascular studies, laryngoscopies, sleep studies, EGDs, EEGs and neurotransmission studies and other nervous system evaluations or tests. \$0 for other Medicare-covered diagnostic services including fundus photography, photodynamic therapy, binocular microscopy and nasal, facial nerve, laryngeal, and vestibular (inner ear) function studies.
+Outpatient hospital observation Requires prior authorization (approval in advance) to be covered.
 Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital staff.
-You are an outpatient, you should ask the hospital staff.
+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
+Even if you stay in the hospital overnight, you might still be considered an outpatient.
+If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!
-This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800- \$325 for each Medicare-covered outpatient hospital observation service when no outpatient procedure is performed.

+MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week. outpatient hospital observation service when no outpatient procedure is performed.
-Outpatient hospital services \$25 for each Medicare-covered Some services require prior authorization (approval in advance) to be covered.
-We cover medically-necessary wound care visit and hyperbaric oxygen therapy visit.
+You can call these numbers for free, 24 hours a day, 7 days a week.